ilopezfr/Self-Driving-Car-Engineering/project_writeup.md

 ## Training Strategy and Solution Design Approach:
+**Step 1**
-1. I drove one lap on the simulator and tested on the data collected a simple Neural Network with just a Lambda layer that normalizes the images (from 0, 255 to 0, 1), a Flatten layer and a Dense layer, and test it on the simulator.
+I drove one lap on the simulator and tested on the data collected a simple Neural Network with just a Lambda layer that normalizes the images (from 0, 255 to 0, 1), a Flatten layer and a Dense layer, and test it on the simulator.
 This was just to understand how the process works.

 During the training of the network, the validation loss was going up and down for every epoch, which may indicated that we were overfitting.
 I decreased the number of epochs from 10 to 5 and it seemed to fix that.
 However, the loss seem still a bit high.

 When testing it on the simulator, the car crashed after 10 seconds.
 This didn't surprise me, as I was using very little train data and a simple network.

+**Step 2**
-2. I improved the architecture by replicating LeNet network:
+I improved the architecture by replicating LeNet network:
 - 1 Lambda Layer that normalizes the images
 - 1 Conv Layer with 6 5x5 filters and a Relu Activation
 - 1 MaxPolling layer